anjushaKhandavalli/hello-fresh-sample/README.md

-# Getting Started with Create React App
+# React App
-# hello-fresh-sample

-## Available Scripts
+## hello-fresh-sample

+ - This is a Responsive website to show weekly menu and shows recipe for each food item in a week.
+ - Models have been used to show the recipe and this can be done through routing also.
+ - CSS have been used while styled components can be used for more readability.

-In the project directory, you can run:
+## steps to run the project

-### `yarn install`
+> ```yarn install```
+>

-Installs the dependencies
+>Installs all the dependencies required.

-### `yarn start`
+>
+> ```yarn start```
+>

-Runs the app in the development mode.\
+>Runs the app  in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+>The page will reload if you make edits.
 You will also see any lint errors in the console.